nondescryptid/opendoc-state-court-judgments/2019_SGDC_102/report.md

 20     On the other hand, a public road is generally where persons, whether in different types of conveyance or on foot, get from one place to another.
 The number of interactions among them is tremendous so that road traffic laws are in place to allow the public to more safely use the roads.

 21     Each party pointed to action taken by the Traffic Police against the other.
-The plaintiff had been issued with a warning letter for breaching rule 13(2) of the Road Traffic (Pedestrian Crossings) Rules (“the Rules”) which states that “No person shall stand, sit, squat, loiter, walk or run on a _road_ in such a manner or in such a position as to interfere with the lawful movement of traffic.”[\[note: 10\]](#Ftn_10) (italics added) On the other hand, the defendant paid a composition fine for careless driving.[\[note: 11\]](#Ftn_11)
+The plaintiff had been issued with a warning letter for breaching rule 13(2) of the Road Traffic (Pedestrian Crossings) Rules (“the Rules”) which states that “No person shall stand, sit, squat, loiter, walk or run on a _road_ in such a manner or in such a position as to interfere with the lawful movement of traffic.”[^10] (italics added) On the other hand, the defendant paid a composition fine for careless driving.[^11]

 22     The Rules are issued pursuant to ss 121 and 140 of the Road Traffic Act (Cap 276) (“the Act”) in which the word ‘“road” means any public road and any other road to which the public has access…’ Whilst the word “public” is not itself defined in the Act, its meaning may be found from s2 of the Act when it states that ‘“public place” means any place or premises, whether privately owned or not, to which the general public or any section of the general public is permitted to have access, whether on payment or otherwise;’ Since it is arguable that the workshop, even though privately owned, is a place to which a section of the general public having business there has access, it is arguable that the road traffic laws, including the Rules, extend to the compound of the workshop.
 Be that as it may, since each party did not argue the point and was content to assume that police action, whatever its factual basis concerning the location of the point of impact, was correctly taken.

 23     I would mention one last point, namely, the defendant’s allegation that his van had a beeping feature when it reversed.
 I noted that this was not pleaded as a particular of the plaintiff’s alleged negligence.
-In any case, I was not persuaded that his van really did have this feature, or at any rate that it was working at the time of the accident, because his answers in re-examination appeared to me somewhat tentative.[\[note: 12\]](#Ftn_12)
+In any case, I was not persuaded that his van really did have this feature, or at any rate that it was working at the time of the accident, because his answers in re-examination appeared to me somewhat tentative.[^12]

 ## CONCLUSION: